License Plates & Placards in MichiganCompare Car Insurance Quotes in 3 Steps

 University Logo Plates

 Want to let everyone know that you're a grad, supporter, or fan of the University of Michigan?
 That's easy.
-In fact, 15 of the state's four-year universities have their own logo plates.
 Available university plates include:

 - Central Michigan University